C. Michael Holloway

 - (Looking backward) How can we know that we have found all the relevant causal factors of an adverse event?

-In his spare time he, among other things, plays Fantasy SCOTUS (in which he is the reigning National Champion), participates in his church, reads a lot about many subjects, writes a bit, follows many college and a few professional sports, and enjoys spending time with his wife (a fabulous photographer and former Langley computer engineer).
+When not working for his paycheck, he, among other things, plays Fantasy SCOTUS (in which he was the OT2018 national champion) and otherwise follows the court closely, participates in his church, reads a lot about many subjects, writes a bit, follows many college and a few professional sports, paints rocks, and enjoys spending time with his wife (a fabulous photographer and former Langley computer engineer).
 He has two adult sons and one daughter-in-law.

 He can't run fast anymore.The tag identifies links that are outside the NASA domain.